 The EM31-MK2 maps geological variations, groundwater contaminants or any subsurface feature associated with changes in the ground conductivity using a patented electromagnetic inductive technique that makes the measurements without electrodes or ground contact.
 With this inductive method, surveys can be carried out under most geological conditions including those of high surface resistivity such as sand, gravel and asphalt.

 The effective depth of exploration is about six meters, making it ideal for many geotechnical and groundwater contaminant surveys.
 Important advantages of the EM31-MK2 over conventional resistivity methods are the speed with which surveys can be conducted, the precision with which small changes in conductivity can be measured and the continuous readout and data collection while traversing the survey area.
 The in-phase component is especially useful for detecting shallow ore bodies and buried metal hazardous waste.

 For applications where a shallower investigation depth is required Geonics offer the EM31-SH.
 The EM31-SH is a variant of the EM31MK2 with a shorter 2m coil separation effectively improving lateral resolution and reducing the depth of investigation to 3m.

-For large area surveying Geomatrix recommends the use of the Archer2 running Trackmaker 31 data acquisition software from Geomar Software Inc. Geomar produce a whole suite of data acquisition and navigation packages for many instrument which integrate GPS positions to guide the operator in real time, eliminating the need to establish a local grid.
-Alternatively RTMAP 31 will contour and plot data as it is being recorded.
+For large area surveying Geomatrix recommends the use of the Messa 2 ultra-rugged Windows 10 tablet running RTMAP 31 data acquisition software from Geomar Software Inc. Geomar produce a whole suite of data acquisition and navigation packages for many instrument which integrate GPS positions to guide the operator in real time, eliminating the need to establish a local grid and will contour and plot data as it is being recorded.